NYU-DiffusionMRI/SMI/README.md

 - Diffusivities are returned in microstructural units [squared micrometers / milliseconds] (independently of input units).
 - Compartmental T2 values are returned in [milliseconds].
 - Note that compartmental T2 maps will only be outputed if variable TE data was used.
+- Rotational invariants will also be an output.
+To normalize them, simply divide by b0 for fixed TE data or by proton density for variable TE data.

 <br>